nervosnetwork/docs.nervos.org/website/docs/concepts/cell-model.md

 ## Cell Model

-Inspired by Bitcoin's UTXO model, cell model defines the behavior of individual cells within Nervos, as well as the process for updating their contained data.
+Inspired by Bitcoin's UTXO model, Cell model defines the behavior of individual cells within Nervos, as well as the process for updating their contained data.

 Cells are immutable.
 No changes can be made once the cells have been added on-chain.
-Updating data within a cell requires a process called **consumption**.
-This involves consuming the existing cell, extracting and updating the data, followed by creating a new cell with the updated data, which is then added on-chain.
+Updating data within a Cell requires a process called **consumption**.
+This involves consuming the existing cell, extracting and updating the data, followed by creating a new Cell with the updated data, which is then added on-chain.

-Each cell can be consumed only once.
-A non-consumed cell is a **live cell**.
-A consumed cell is a **dead cell**.
-Once a cell is dead, it can no longer be used.
+Each Cell can be consumed only once.
+A non-consumed Cell is a **live cell**.
+A consumed Cell is a **dead cell**.
+Once a Cell is dead, it can no longer be used.

 Transactions reflect the state change of cells, where a group of live cells are consumed and new cells are created.
 The network validates transactions by executing all associated Lock Scripts and Type Scripts.
 This ensures adherence to developer-defined rules and prevents fraudulent activities.